pradoprojects/pradoprojects.github.io/index.md

     <h4><em>...
 But what does that mean in practice?</em></h4>

     <blockquote>
-        I design, structure, and communicate information to improve clarity, usability, and decision-making.
+        I design and communicate information to improve clarity, usability, and decision-making.
-        My work sits at the intersection of user experience, content design, and knowledge management — from interfaces and learning materials to multilingual communication and digital systems.
+        My work sits at the intersection of user experience, content, and knowledge management — from interfaces and learning materials to multilingual communication and digital systems.
     </blockquote>
 </section>